openxla/stablehlo/docs/spec.md

 ### Semantics

 Performs element-wise remainder of dividend `lhs` and divisor `rhs` tensors and produces a `result` tensor.

-The sign of the result is taken from the dividend, and the absolute value of the result is always less than the divisor's absolute value.
+More formally, the sign of the result is taken from the dividend, and the absolute value of the result is always less than the divisor's absolute value.
 The remainder is calculated as `lhs - d * rhs`, where `d = stablehlo.divide`.
 For floating-point element types, this is in contrast with the `remainder` operation from IEEE-754 specification where `d` is an integral value nearest to the exact value of `lhs/rhs` with ties to even.
-For floating-point types, the corner cases are TBD.
-For n-bit integer, division overflow (remainder by zero or remainder of $-2^{n-1}$ with $-1$) produces an implementation-defined value.

 ### Inputs